atomic_queue

 cd atomic_queue

-Library contemts
+Library contents

 Available queues

 Totally ordered mode is supported.
 In this mode consumers receive messages in the same FIFO order the messages were posted.
-This mode is supported for push and pop functions, but for not the try_ versions.
+This mode is supported for push and pop functions, but not for the try_ versions.
 On Intel x86 the totally ordered mode has 0 cost, as of 2019.

 Single-producer-single-consumer mode is supported.
 In this mode, no expensive atomic read-modify-write CPU instructions are necessary, only the cheapest atomic loads and stores.
 That improves queue throughput significantly.

 Move-only queue element types are fully supported.
-For example, a queue of std::unique_ptr<T> elements would be AtomicQueue2B<std::unique_ptr<T>> or AtomicQueue2<std::unique_ptr<T>, CAPACITY>.
+For example, a queue of std::unique_ptr<T> elements would be AtomicQueueB2<std::unique_ptr<T>> or AtomicQueue2<std::unique_ptr<T>, CAPACITY>.

 Queue API